The states of dreaming and deep sleep are means to achieve unification between the knower and the known.

 2. At bedtime, the practitioner goes to sleep by squeezing the arteries in the throat and plugging the nostrils, causing saliva to accumulate in the throat.

-4. The yogi then transforms the dream’s content, altering one’s body or the dreamed object into another thing (e.g., an animal in a house), multiplying one thing into many other equal ones or reducing many things to one.
-Thus, we understand that the forms and multiple contents of the dream are mere games of the mind devoid of concreteness like mirages and that the nature of all things perceived in the waking state is equally not real.
-When practised with such techniques, the yogi visualises themself as their yi-dam moving to some samsaric paradise [9].
-Then the yogi practices the journey in the “Pure Land” of some Buddha [10], where he pays homage and listens to his teaching.
+4. The yogi then transforms the dream’s content, altering his own body or the dreamed object into another thing (for example, an animal in a house), multiplying one thing into many equal ones or reducing many things to one.
+It is thus understood that the forms and multiple contents of the dream are mere games of the mind devoid of concreteness like mirages and that the nature of all things perceived in the waking state is equally non-real.
+When practising such techniques, the yogi visualises himself as his yi-dam moving towards some samsaric paradise [9].
+Then, the yogi practices the journey to the “Pure Land” of some Buddha [10], paying homage and listening to his teaching.
 To this end, when the yogi is about to fall asleep, he visualises a red thig-le in the throat chakra with the belief that he will see that Pure Land.

-5. Understanding that the dream’s apparitional character is of our mind’s nature, both are devoid of their entity.
-The yogi visualises the forms and bodies as they are seen in the dream state as if they were deities’ appearances.
+5. Understanding that the dream’s apparitional character is of the mind’s nature, the yogi realises that both are devoid of their entity.
+He then visualises the forms and bodies as they are seen in the dream state as if they were deities’ appearances.
 They are assimilated into the mind by keeping the mind free of thoughts.
-Eventually, the yogi understands that the waking state’s content and the dream state are illusory phenomena, not existing in themselves.
+Eventually, the yogi understands that the waking state’s content and the dream state are illusory phenomena that do not exist in themselves.

 Therefore, we can say that the “yoga of the dream state” uses the dream experience to understand how the mind deceives itself during the waking state, believing in the reality of an ego and its projections.
-Thus, starting from the dream’s awareness in the dream itself, one can transcend the ordinary limitations physically or psychically imposed by the waking state, becoming capable of flying in space, walking on water, transforming one’s body, etc.
+Thus, starting from the awareness of the dream within the dream itself, one can transcend the physical limitations imposed by the waking state, becoming capable of flying in space, walking on water, transforming one’s body, etc.

 The “Clear Light” represents the experience of consciousness emptied of the subject-object polarity.
-In other words, it symbolises the unconditioned mind, unmodified by the thought process, which transcends illusory phenomena.
-This light appears when the breath (prana) dissolves in the central channel at the heart chakra‘s height: it is similar to the vision of an autumn sky at dawn, that is, clear and empty.
-At that moment, the subtler mind and the subtler breath residing in the heart chakra (which usually are not active) awaken.
-This actual mental state, when functioning, perceives everything as clear, empty and unlimited as space.
+In other words, it symbolises the unconditioned mind, unmodified by the thought process, transcending illusory phenomena.
+This light emerges when the prana, or breath, dissolves itself in the central channel at the height of the heart chakra: it is similar to the vision of an autumn sky at dawn, clear and empty.
+At that moment, the subtler mind and the subtler breath residing in the heart chakra, which is usually inactive, awaken.
+When functioning, this mental state perceives everything as an unlimited, clear and empty space.

 The Clear Light distinguishes in:

-1. Of the Base, primordial or fundamental, called Clear Light “Mother”, the condition of thought in its state free from any dualistic and conceptual conditioning; it is the individual’s original condition, pure and perfected from the beginning.
+1. Of the Base, primordial or fundamental, called clear light “Mother”, the condition of thought in its state free from any dualistic and conceptual conditioning; it is the original condition of the individual.

-2. Of the Path, known as Clear Light “Daughter”.
-The natural condition’s experience is obtained not spontaneously but thanks to meditation’s power, bringing the breath to dissolve in the central channel.
-The Clear Light “Daughter” means recognising the Clear Light “Mother”.
+2. Of the Path, known as clear light “Daughter”.
+The experience of the natural condition is not obtained spontaneously but thanks to the power of meditation, causing the breath to dissolve in the central channel.
+The clear light “Daughter” is the means to recognise the clear light “Mother”.

-3. Of the Result, known as the Clear Light union “Mother and Daughter”, which consists in seeing the identity of the Clear Light “Daughter” – experienced through meditation – and of the Clear Light “Mother” – the non-dual nature of mind.
+3. Of the Result, known as the union of clear light “Mother and Daughter”, which consists in seeing the identity of the clear light “Daughter” – experienced through meditation – and the clear light “Mother” – the non-dual nature of the mind.

 Sol Invictus